 It's a pretty grim idea when you think about it, and it definitely gives me some empathy for the somewhat proud, prickly and distant Solas we meet at the beginning of DAI.
 But if you explore it further, Solas's words also give us an idea of how fiery, emotional and passionate the elven people must have been in the ancient days of Solas's youth.
-No wonder he tells the Inquisitor he loves her after just two kisses (although there are subtle implications of many other interactions and conversations to precede that, as well)...
+No wonder he tells the Inquisitor he loves her after just two kisses (albeit there's a year of potential interaction to precede that, including subtle implications of many other interactions and conversations, as well)...
 Solas comes from a time in which passions and tempers both burned hot and fierce.

 Of course, the down side of all that emotion was that, in Elvhenan, you not only had access to wonders untold, you also had arguments that lasted centuries, lovers who frolicked openly in the skies for years, and would-be gods who slaughtered and enslaved their own people out of their need for conquest and adulation.
 But it would still have been extraordinary to witness.
 (Note: my family has notoriously had arguments that lasted for years too, but that's just because we're Scottish... no magic required...)

 Meanwhile, this is what Solas has taken away... from his people, and from himself.
 But for Solas to fix his mistake, for him to redeem his past actions and rescue his people... for them to breathe that heady mixture of magic and air again?
 No matter how much he abhors the idea... this world must burn.